 Helps Control Oxidization

-But if exposed to air, oxidization can come sooner than with clear code on the gold leaf.
-Things like temperature, humidity, human sweat, or perspiration can all affect gold leaf oxidization.
+But if exposed to air, oxidization can come sooner than with a clear coat on the gold leaf.
+Temperature, humidity, human sweat, and perspiration can all affect gold leaf oxidization.

 Some people really like the oxidization look, and others do not.
 But the point here is that oxidization is something that can not be easily controlled.